nairobi02/blogpost/README.md

 # Dockerized Blog App

 This is a containerized blog application with configurations for different environments.
+The application uses nginx as a reverse proxy to act as a load balancer and route requests to the appropriate services.

 ## Configuration Files